JOBSVUE/thedig/README.md

 ## ⚠️ Support

-For support, contact by email contact@ankaboot.io for commercial support or open an issue for community support (no-SLA, no-Warranty).
+For support, contact by email contact@ankaboot.io for commercial support or open an issue for community support.

 ## 📃 License

 This software is a free software (open source) [dual-licensed](DUAL-LICENSE) under the [AGPL](LICENSE) (No SLA, No Warranty) and a [commercial license](DUAL-LICENSE).
 Basically, that means that you could use, modify and distribute this software freely if the derivative work is OpenSource itself (OSI-approved).
-For axemple, if your software is a Software-as-a-Service, your SaaS must be OpenSource itself.
+For exemple, if your software is a Software-as-a-Service, your SaaS must be OpenSource itself.
 If you wish to use this software in a non-OSI approved license, aka proprietary software, you must buy a commercial license from the editor of this product (aka ankaboot.io - contact@ankaboot.io).